ESCI 11040 HOW THE EARTH WORKS (KBS) 3 Credit Hours

 ESCI 43044 ENVIRONMENTAL ISOTOPES 3 Credit Hours

 (Slashed with ESCI 53044 and ESCI 73044) Stable isotope geochemistry can be used as a tool to explore a wide array of processes across the Earth and environmental sciences.
-Course begins by focusing on traditional applications of oxygen, hydrogen, carbon and sulfur stable isotopes to understand the water and carbon cycles.
+The course begins by focusing on traditional applications of oxygen, hydrogen, carbon and sulfur stable isotopes to understand the water and carbon cycles.
 Subsequently, students are introduced to emerging stable isotope techniques and non-traditional stable isotope systems.
-Lectures are supplemented with exercises that incorporate real data and discussions based on the recent scientific literature.
+Lectures are supplemented with exercises that incorporate real data and discussions based on recent scientific literature.

-Prerequisite: CHEM 10060 and CHEM 10061.
+Prerequisite: CHEM 10058 or CHEM 10060.

 Schedule Type: Lecture